 For our feet, I bought the thickest, fluffiest walking socks I could find, and Karrimor hiking boots.
 This was a moment when I noticed the kid factor: boots get comfier the longer they’re worn, but kids grow out of theirs – so there are no old boots.
 I compromised with newish boots with gel insoles.
 When we tested them in Cornwall, they turned out to be fine but (naturally) one of the kids rubbed blisters into his heels with too-small rugby boots over the weekend before.
 Oh good.

-I use localised BBC weather forecasts and the Met office, and apply a general rule: if it’s a tiny breeze at the bottom, it’s likely to be windy at the top.
-If it’s really windy at the bottom, stay there.
+I use localised BBC weather forecasts and the Met office, and apply a general rule: if it’s breezy at the bottom, it’ll be a gale at the top.
+If it’s a gale at the bottom, stay there.
 And five-day forecasts aren’t accurate: check the night before.

 Maps, OS Maps